Reconfiguring motor circuits for a joint manual and BCI task: Methods

-for velocity along task axes $x^1$ and $x^2$, for predetermined time lag $\tau$, and for Gaussian noise $\epsilon$.
-Here an offset of $\tau$ = 75ms was used (Appendix D).
+where $x^1$ and $x^2$ are the change in isometric wrist torque along each task axes, for predetermined time lag $\tau$, and for Gaussian noise $\epsilon$.
+Here an offset of $\tau$ = 75ms was used.
 Spikes are binned at 25 Hz.
-This time is consistent with previous studies \cite{Shoham2005} and was, on average, the time lag of the maximum cross-correlation between cursor and neural activity (Appendix D).
-For most units, a velocity encoding model was found to yield higher cross-correlation between torque and neural activity than a position encoding model, so the results presented here are based on a velocity encoding model.
-Velocity is computed from position information using a cubic spline \cite{Shoham2005}.
+This time is consistent with previous studies \cite{Shoham2005} and was, on average, the time lag of the maximum cross-correlation between cursor and neural activity.
+For most units, a model based on the change in wrist torque was found to yield a higher cross-correlation between wrist motion and neural activity than the wrist torque model, so the results presented here are based the change in wrist torque.
+Change in wrist torque is computed from torque data using a cubic spline \cite{Shoham2005}, which produces smoother trajectories.
+We experimented with other encoding models, including models with cursor position and target location.
+Ultimately these additional factors were not found to significantly add to the quality of the model fits.

 The model is equivalent to a cosine encoding model through a simple transformation: